Elder Law and Medicaid Planning

 If You Are Middle-Aged Or Younger And In Reasonably Good Health

 For people in this category, a priority should be on 1) a financial plan for retirement; and 2) getting a foundational, core estate plan in place that ensures your wishes are honored if you become incapacitated or die.
-You are encouraged to schedule a Family Wealth Planning Session with us.
+You are encouraged to schedule an estate planning session with us.
 Everyone dies, but not everyone spends a long period in a nursing home, meaning nursing home planning is only one of many things to consider.
 Having a core estate plan is essential.

 As part of your financial planning, you should inquire about long-term care insurance because it is more affordable now than it ever will be for you.
 Having a combination of long-term care insurance, retirement resources, and an estate plan that appoints a responsible representative to see to your needs in old age is your best bet for having good quality of care as you age.